Overview

 - Display: IPS panel minimum.
 TN panels have washed-out colors and terrible viewing angles.
 1080p (1920x1080) is the standard, so don’t accept less.

 - Processor: AMD Ryzen 5/7 or Intel Core i5 12th gen+.
-Avoid Intel Celeron or Pentium, as they struggle with basic tasks.
+Avoid Intel Celeron or Pentium.
+They struggle with basic tasks.

-- Build quality: At this price you won’t get aluminum everything, but the chassis should feel solid, not creaky.
+- Build quality: At this price you won’t get aluminum everywhere, but the chassis should feel solid, not creaky.
+I always do a flex test on the keyboard deck and lid.

 What to Avoid